IBM/event-automation/_ep_1.0/03-getting-started/02-canvas.md

 ### Before you begin

-1. This getting started scenario assumes that all of the capabilities in Event Automation are installed.
+1. This getting started scenario assumes that all the capabilities in Event Automation are installed.
 1. Connect with your cluster administrator and get the server address for the topic you have to access.
 1. Keep your instance open on the topic page because you need to use information from it when you create your flow.
 1. Open {{site.data.reuse.ep_name}} in a separate window or tab.